Pharmaceutical Sciences 101

 (Credits: 1)

-Students will be exposed to the wide range of contemporary research in pharmaceutical sciences, medicinal chemistry and clinical pharmacy.
+Undergraduate Seminar in Pharmacy, Pharmaceutical Sciences, and Medicinal Chemistry - Students will be exposed to the wide range of contemporary research in pharmaceutical sciences, medicinal chemistry and clinical pharmacy.
 Presenters will be University of Michigan or invited scientists and graduate students primarily from the College of Pharmacy.
-Students are permitted to attend seminars from any of the three seminar programs offered by the College of Pharmacy.
+Students are permitted to attend seminars from any of the three seminar programs offered by the College of Pharmacy, or other relevant scientific seminars at the University of Michigan by permission.

 Prerequisites: BSPS students in their final year of enrollment.